tunafishhyyyy/TDS_project1/README.md

   - If you expect the data to grow much larger (hundreds of MBs or more), you may need to consider sharding, disk-based vector DB, or filtering before loading.
 - `.gitignore` is set to exclude intermediate and large files except the main embedding JSONs.

+## Embeddings Storage Note

+**Important:** Due to Vercel's deployment size restrictions, all embedding files (e.g., `CourseContentData.json`, `discourse_posts_part*.json`) have been moved to a separate public GitHub repository: [TDS_project1_static](https://github.com/tunafishhyyyy/TDS_project1_static).
+The API dynamically loads these embeddings at runtime from the GitHub raw URLs, so no large embedding files are stored in this project repository.
+This allows for successful deployment on Vercel and keeps the main repo lightweight.

 ---

 **For any issues, check the debug output in the scripts for skipped or malformed files.**